Scottish-Tech-Army/soundscape-backend/docs/photon.md

 Deployment of the photon server works as follows.

-- Create a config file
+- Create and source a config file

+    - FIXME: document it xxx

+- Upload the docker image.

+    ~~~bash
+    bash scripts/photonbuild.sh
+    ~~~

 - Load the base infrastructure